skypilot-org/skypilot/docs/source/getting-started/sky-computing.rst

 Both components make using complex cloud infra simple:

 - The unified Sky interface allows workloads to be specified once with the same interface, and be able to run on different infra.
+- The Sky optimizer cuts across the search space to exploit the (dynamically changing) pricing and availability differences in the compute pool.

-- The Sky optimizer further saves costs and increases capacity by exploiting the (dynamically changing) pricing and availability differences in the search space.
+.. - The Sky optimizer further saves costs and increases capacity by exploiting the (dynamically changing) pricing and availability differences in the search space.

 ..
 The unified Sky interface frees users from manually ensuring their workloads can run on diverse infra choices, saving valuable engineering time.
 ..
 Sky's optimizer further exploits the complex search space to automatically find infra choices with cheaper cost and higher capacity, cutting across a combinatorially large search space.